namehash/ens-normalize-python/README.md

 # note: normalization is unchanged:
 # ens_normalize(ens_beautify(x)) == ens_normalize(x)
-# note: except beautifying emojis, it capitalizes the letter 'ξ' to 'Ξ' (Ethereum symbol) in non-Greek labels
+# note: in addition to beautifying emojis, ens_beautify converts the character 'ξ' (Greek lowercase 'Xi') to 'Ξ' (Greek uppercase 'Xi', a.k.a. the Ethereum symbol) in labels that contain no other Greek characters
 ```

 Generate detailed label analysis: